top of page

 Bluetti EB55 and PV120 - Thoughts and Conclusion

-I love this power station and cannot wait to use it again, where I will hopefully get to use the solar panels properly.
+I love this power station and cannot wait to use it again when I will hopefully be able to use the solar panels properly.

 Please subscribe to my monthly newsletter to get more hiking routes, gear reviews, and much more straight to your inbox.